seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Hail, Caesar! read this schedule.

 **DECIUS BRUTUS**
-Trebonius doth desire you to o’erread,
+Trebonius doth desire you to o'erread,
 At your best leisure, this his humble suit.

 **ARTEMIDORUS**
-O Caesar, read mine first; for mine’s a suit
+O Caesar, read mine first; for mine's a suit
 That touches Caesar nearer: read it, great Caesar.

 **CAESAR**